Oral and Dental SciencesFind a programme

 Dr Nihal Bandara, (Lecturer), Biofilm antimicrobial resistance; candida pathogenesis mechanisms; fungal-bacterial interactions; microbial signalling and quorum sensing; novel approaches to overcome antimicrobial resistance; pathophysiology of microbial biofilms.

-Dr Angela Nobbs, (Senior Lecturer), Links between oral bacteria and systemic disease.; mechanisms of bacterial (Streptococcus) colonisation and pathogenesis; polymicrobial interactions and biofilm development.
+Dr Angela Nobbs, (Senior Lecturer), links between oral bacteria and systemic disease.; Mechanisms of bacterial (Streptococcus) colonisation and pathogenesis; polymicrobial interactions and biofilm development

-Professor Michele Barbour, (Professor), Nanotechnology in dentistry; oral nanoscience.
+Prof. Michele Barbour, (Professor), Nanotechnology in dentistry; oral nanoscience.

 Open days and visits

 Watch on-demand recordings from November's virtual open week.